minprog/app-studio/50 Project/05 Project requirements/10 Wordgame.md

 * When settings are changed, they should only take effect for new games, not one already in progress, if any.

-### Implementation details
+## Platform integration requirements

 * Your app's UI should be sized for an iPhone or iPod touch (i.e., 320 × 480 points) with support for, at least, `UIInterfaceOrientationPortrait`.
   However, if you own an iPad and would prefer to optimize your app for it (i.e., 768 $$\times$$ 1024 points), you may, so long as you inform your TF prior to this project's deadline.

+* Your app must come with default values for the settings.
+Anytime the user changes those settings, the new values should be stored immediately in `NSUserDefaults` (so that changes are not lost if the application is terminated).

+    * On iOS, those defaults should be set in `NSUserDefaults` with `registerDefaults`.

+    * On Android, those defaults should be set in `SharedPreferences` with `edit()`.

+## Implementation details

+* The logic of the wordgame itself should be implemented in a completely separate set of model classes that do not have any knowledge about the user interface implementation.

 * You must use the contents of `words.plist` as your universe of possible words.
-You're welcome, but not required, to transform it into some other format (e.g., SQLite).
+You're welcome, but not required, to transform it into some other format (e.g., SQLite) when the app is first run.

-*   Your app must come with default values for the flipside's two settings; those defaults should be set in `NSUserDefaults` with `registerDefaults:`.
-Anytime the user changes those settings, the new values should be stored immediately in `NSUserDefaults` (so that changes are not lost if the application is terminated).

-*   You must implement each of the flipside's numeric settings with a `UISlider`.
-Each slider should be accompanied by at least one `UILabel` that reports its current value (as an integer).

-*   You are welcome to implement your UI with Xcode's interface builder in `MainViewController.xib` and `FlipsideViewController.xib`, or you may implement your UI in code in `MainViewController.{h,m}` and `FlipsideViewController.{h,m}`.

-*   You must obtain a user's guesses via a `UITextField` (and the on-screen keyboard that accompanies it).
-For the sake of aesthetics, you are welcome, but not required, to keep that `UITextField` hidden (so long as the on-screen keyboard works).
-You are also welcome, but not required, to respond to user's keypresses instantly, without waiting for them to hit return or the like, in which case `textField:shouldChangeCharactersInRange:replacementString` in the `UITextFieldDelegate` protocol might be of some interest.

-*   Your app must use Automatic Reference Counting (ARC).

 * Your app must tolerate low-memory warnings (as by reloading views when needed).

-*   Your app must work within the iPhone 5.1 Simulator; you need not test it on actual hardware.
-However, if you own an iPad, iPhone, or iPod touch, and you'd like to install your app on it, ask your tutor.
+* On iOS, your app must work with version 8.1 on both iPhones and iPads.

-*   The application should have a minimum SDK API level of 7 (Android 2.1).
+* On Android, your app must work with an SDK API level of 21 (Android 5) on both tablets and phone sizes.
-*   You must include at least 3 images of your choosing in the res/drawable folder that can be selected as puzzle solutions.
-The file names must be `puzzle_N.jpg`, where N will begin at 0 and increment sequentially to a maximum value of 9.
-Keep in mind that we reserve the right to swap out these images or add additional ones (up to a maximum of 10) during testing, so be sure that your tiles are generated on-the-fly by your app and not pre- generated by you and that the quantity of images and sizes of each are not hard-coded.
-In other words, your image selection activity must dynamically detect the quantity of images and present the user with an appropriate number of choices.
-*   Per the features list you should have three activities in this application.
-The initial list activity should be called ImageSelection, the activity where game play occurs should be called GamePlay, and the congratulatory activity called YouWin.
-The `.java` files should be named accordingly.
-You may include other `.java` files if you deem it necessary to implement other classes for your game.

 * Under no circumstances should we be able to cause your program to crash at runtime.

-*   Be sure the project and application name are both `nPuzzle########`, where `########` is your student ID.
-*   Your project's package name should be: `nl.mprog.projects.nPuzzle########`
+* Your project's bundle identifier or package name should be: `nl.mprog.QuickWords`

-*   You must include your name, email, and student ID in a comment atop every Java source file in the project.
+* You must include your name and student ID in a comment atop every source file in the project.